LibreCAD/docs/ref/tools.rst

         | |tlopt01|"
     "3 Points", |icon22|, "c3, circle3", "
         | Draw a circle assigning three points on the circumference."
-    "Centre, Radius", |icon19|, "", "Draw a circle with a given radius centred at an assigned point on the circumference.
+    "Centre, Radius", |icon19|, "", "
+        | Draw a circle with a given radius centred at an assigned point on the circumference.
         | **Tool Options:**
         | |tlopt01|"
     "Tangential, 2 Circles, 1 Point", |icon26|, "", "